MKBandzz/MKBandzz.github.io/README.md

 MKB Map is powered by UnMiNeD, and uses GeoJSON files overlayed on top of the map.

 - See road names and type
-- See properties, its name and address
+- See properties, its name, address, and type
 - ✨Magic ✨

 ## Features